 3.)
 For excellent reduction of microwave radiation, the Swiss Shield Naturell Fabric is ideal.
 You can make your own bed canopy, tent, curtains or wall shield with this fabric.
 This fabric is made in Switzerland and shields to 40 dB (approximately 99.99% reduction in RF).
 The Naturell fabric is primarily made of organic cotton that is interwoven with silver coated copper wires.
 A less expensive, more breathable version with less shielding capability is the Swiss Shield Daylite Fabric.
-A new fabric with the best RF shielding has recently been developed.
-Use a 10% discount code of EMFA-10 to get the Swiss Shield Ultima fabric.
-You can also get a 10% discount on the Naturell Fabric using the code.
+You can also get the new Swiss Shield Evo-Ultra fabric, which is groundable to reduce electric fields, and the Naturell Fabric through Safe Living Technologies.
+I explain how to get a discount on these purchases here.

 5.)
 Copper wire mesh can be useful for electrical field reduction and RF shielding.
 An electrician should use twisted electrical wiring inside a solid steel conduit when a home owner is sensitive to electrical fields.
 Additionally, or as an alternative, you can wrap the electrical wiring in this copper wire mesh.
 Be sure to make a full enclosure around the electrical wiring and then ground it.
 This material also makes the best Faraday Cage.